borglab/gtsam/gtsam/slam/ReadMe.md

 - it allows multiple observations from the same pose/key, again, to model a multi-camera system.

 TODO: DimPose and ZDim are hardcoded.
 Copy/paste from `SmartProjectionPoseFactor`.
 Unclear what the use case is.

+## Linearized Smart Factors

+The factors below are less likely to be relevant to the user, but result from using the non-linear smart factors above.

 ### RegularImplicitSchurFactor